Dynasty Warriors (1997 video game)

-Dynasty Warriors is a weapon-based fighting video game developed by Omega Force and published by Koei.
-It was released in 1997 for the PlayStation for all territories.
-Unlike the later installments in the series which are hack and slash, Dynasty Warriors is a "one-on-one" fighting game.
+Dynasty Warriors is a 1997 video game developed by Omega Force and published by Koei for the PlayStation.
+It is a "one-on-one" fighting game, preceding the hack and slash format of later games in the series.

 Contemporary gaming journalists noted Dynasty Warriors for being a startling departure from the strategy games that Koei was known for.
 Upon release, it was greeted as a success in this regard by most critics.

 Gameplay

-All combat is weapon-based, similar to the Samurai Shodown, The Last Blade, and Soulcalibur series.
+All combat is weapon-based, similar to the Soulcalibur series.
 Rather than having a single all-purpose block button, as in most fighting games, the player must parry the enemy's strikes by executing their own attack at the same height with the correct timing, leaving the enemy vulnerable to attack.
-The stages are in morning, noon, and dusk.
+The stages are at dawn, noon, and dusk.

 Name and series

 In Japan, the game was released as Sangokumusou.
 With the next installment in the series a departure in genre and style from the original Dynasty Warriors, it was entitled Shin Sangokumusou in Japan.
 Nevertheless, in Europe and North America, the game was released as Dynasty Warriors 2, leading to a discrepancy in title numbers that has continued ever since.